JackPlowman/development-ideas/README.md

 - Ideas for new projects
 - Ideas for new repositories
-- Ideas for new tools learn with these new projects
+- Tools to use for new projects